eluzix/claritus-website/content/blog/we-value-our-beta-customers.md

 ---
-title: "We Value our Beta Customers!"
+title: We Value our Beta Customers!
-description: "Claritus was born out of a real, authentic and personal need and our overall mission is to bring financial peace of mind to many more people with our platform."
+description: Claritus was born out of a real, authentic and personal need and our overall mission is to bring financial peace of mind to many more people with our platform.
-date: 2021-02-14T10:31:01+03:00
+date: 2021-02-14T10:31:01.000+03:00
-publishDate: 2021-02-14T10:31:01+03:00
+publishDate: 2021-02-14T10:31:01.000+03:00
-type: blog
 content_class: blog-post
 header_class: white-header
-thumbnail: /images/thumbnail3.jpg
+thumbnail: "/uploads/value-our-customers.jpg"

 ---
 If you’re reading this post then you’re probably one of Claritus’ first users, what we call a beta user - or at least thinking of becoming one.

 Firstly, we want to thank you for your interest in Claritus.
 Claritus was born out of a real, authentic and personal need and our overall mission is to bring financial peace of mind to many more people with our platform.